bravobike/type-resolver/README.md

 ![Tests](https://github.com/bravobike/type-resolver/actions/workflows/main.yml/badge.svg)
 [![Hex version badge](https://img.shields.io/hexpm/v/type_resolver.svg)](https://hex.pm/packages/type_resolver)

-Type resolver is a library to resolve spec-types at compile time.
+TypeResolver is a library to resolve spec-types at compile time.
 That is, reducing the specs to only native types by resolving user-defined, built-in and remote types.
 The result is a type expressed in easy to handle structs representing types.